 Pillar Two

-The Taxation (Annual Rates for 2023–24, Multinational Tax, and Remedial Matters) Act (the Amendment Act) gives legislative effect in New Zealand to Pillar Two (the GloBE rules) through amendments to the Income Tax Act 2007 (the ITA) and Tax Administration Act 1994 (TAA).
+The Taxation (Annual Rates for 2023–24, Multinational Tax, and Remedial Matters) Act (the Amendment Act) enacts Pillar Two (the GloBE rules) in New Zealand through amendments to the Income Tax Act 2007 (the ITA) and Tax Administration Act 1994 (TAA).
 The term used in the ITA to describe New Zealand’s GloBE rules is the ‘applied global anti-base erosion rules’ (applied GloBE rules), and the term used for tax imposed under the applied GloBE rules is ‘multinational top-up tax’.

 The applied GloBE rules consist of an Income Inclusion Rule (IIR) – including a domestic IIR (DIIR) – and an Undertaxed Profits Rule (UTPR).